simpleiot/simpleiot/docs/rules.md

 Rules can also set points in other nodes.
 For simplicity, the node ID must be currently specified along with point parameters and a number/bool/text value.

+Typically a rule action is only used to set one value.
+In the case of on/off actions, one rule is used to turn a value on, and another rule is used to turn the same value off.
+This allows for hysteresis and more complex logic than in one rule handled both the on and off states.
+This also allows the rules logic to be stateful.